Code-Institute-Submissions/Landfish744-Milestone_Project_2/README.md

 ## Credits

 - I took inspiration from the rock, paper, scissors game that was showed to use as an example to use.
 I made chages to the function and overall style so to make a rock, paper, scissors, lizard, spock game.
+- I took inspiration from w3schools for the modal.
 - The rules of the game I took from the game image I used.
 - I would also like to thank my mentor Spencer.